 - In-built safety relief valves are sometimes provided to prevent accidents in case of any unlikely coil failure.

-- Sample cooler shell must be possible to easily removed without disconnecting the sample lines, for inspection or maintenance purposes.
+- Sample cooler shell must be possible to be easily removed without disconnecting the sample lines, for inspection or maintenance purposes.

-- It must be a low pressure-drop system.
+- It must be a low-pressure-drop system.